 Summary

 PMS is a common female health concern characterized by physical, emotional, and behavioral symptoms that occur in the days to weeks before starting a menstrual period.
-Regular lab testing can uncover underlying factors contributing to these unwelcome symptoms, helping to create tailored treatment plans that effectively restore healthy hormonal balance and symptom-free periods.
+Regular lab testing can help uncover underlying factors contributing to these symptoms, supporting the creation of tailored plans that aim to promote healthy hormonal balance and well-being.